Tracking Average User Engagement

 Does your engagement graph look something like this?

 That’s likely because you’re using Chapters!
-Chapters allow your users to quickly skim through the content and only watch the sections of your video that are important to them.
-So you might see parts of your video that have a higher engagement rate than others.
+Chapters allow your users to quickly skim through the content and only play the sections of your media that are important to them.
+So you might see parts of your media that have a higher engagement rate than others.

 Chapters will be indicated by the gray dots below the engagement graph.
 Hovering over them will reveal the total number of clicks.